c5te1n/node-red-contrib-dwd-local-weather/readme.md

 * `payload.windspeed` - Windspeed in m/s
 * `payload.winddirection` - Winddirection in °
 * `payload.precipitation%` - probability of rain in per cent (so a value of 4 means 4%)
+* `payload.precipitationNext24h` - total precipitation in the next 24 hours in kg/m2

 ## License